asafge/xrdp_dualmon/README.md

   * Screens are assumed to have the same resolution.
   * Only two screens are supported (this is what I needed), but this could easily be changed.
   * Dualmon ratio "threshold" is a const which is also tweakable (explained in detail later).
   * Update (29/05/2013) - It appears as if there's a resolution limitation, both screens' width combined should not exceed 2800px.
-      * That said, I got some good feedback from several users on an xrdp server - looks like it works.
+That said, I got some good feedback from several hundred users on an xrdp server - looks like it works.
-      *

 Installation
 -------------------------------